 We also liked the quick cooking speed of the Cuisinart.
 While it wasn’t quite as fast as the BELLA waffle maker, it was a respectable second place, and could go from off to two fully cooked waffles in just over ten minutes.

 Finally, the Cuisinart waffle maker is the only finalist we tested that was non-Belgian.
 When choosing waffle makers to test, we made a point of excluding the style of waffle, opting instead to consider features and positive sentiment review articles and forums.

-We’re also like that one of our top picks ended up being a “classic”, or “American”-style waffle maker.
-If you prefer a classic style waffle to the Belgian style, the Cuisinart is an excellent choice.
+We’re also happy that one of our top picks ended up being a “classic”, or “American”-style waffle maker.
+If you prefer a softer, thinner waffle, the Cuisinart is an excellent choice.

 What we didn’t like

-As we mentioned, the Cuisinart isn’t quite as fast as our other top pick, the Oster waffle maker.
-However, the time difference to fully cook two waffles is less than a minute, so we think this disadvantage is marginal at most.
+As we mentioned, the Cuisinart isn’t quite as fast as our other top pick, the BELLA waffle maker.
+However, the time difference when fully cooking two waffles is only a few minutes, so we think this disadvantage is marginal at most.